zachtheyek/Name-Guesser/README.md

 # Name-Guesser
-A bot that attempts to guess the name of any persons' image.
+A Twitter bot that attempts to guess the name of any persons' image.